Columbia Fire Department Offers Fire Prevention Tips for a Safe and Festive Holiday Season.

 For most of us, the holiday season represents a time for family festivities and good cheer.
 What few of us consider is that the holiday season is a time when there is an increased risk of home fires.
 Many households engage in holiday activities that serve as some of the leading causes of U.S. home fires, including cooking.
 Christmas trees, candle usage and holiday decorations also significantly contribute to the seasonal causes of home fires.
 Add to that the hectic nature of the holidays, when people are trying to accomplish multiple tasks at one time, and the chance for home fires grows even more.

-With unattended cooking as the leading cause of U.S. home fires and home fire injuries, the Columbia Fire Department urges you to stay in the kitchen while you’re frying, grilling, boiling, or broiling food.
+With unattended cooking as the leading cause of U.S. home fires and home fire injuries, Chief Jenkins says to stay in the kitchen while you’re frying, grilling or broiling food.
 Most cooking fires involve the stovetop, so keep anything that can catch fire away from it, and turn off the stove when you leave the kitchen, even if it’s for a short period of time.
-If you’re simmering, baking or roasting food, check it regularly and use a timer to remind you that you’re cooking.
+If you’re simmering, boiling, baking or roasting food, check it regularly and use a timer to remind you that you’re cooking.
 The Columbia Fire Department also suggests creating a “kid-free zone” of at least three feet around the stove and areas where hot food and drinks are prepared or carried.

-According to NFPA, U.S. fire departments respond to an average of 210 home structure fires caused by Christmas trees per year.
-Three of every ten of them is caused by electrical problems, and one in four result from a heat source that’s too close to the tree.
-The Columbia Fire Department offers the following advice for picking, placing and lighting the tree:
+According to NFPA, U.S. fire departments respond to 230 home structure fires caused by Christmas trees each year.
+One of every three of them is caused by electrical problems, and one in five resulted from a heat source that’s too close to the tree.
+The Columbia Fire Department offers the following advice for your tree:

-- Use lights that have the label of a recognized testing laboratory, and make sure you know whether they are designed for indoor or outdoor use.
+•Use lights that have the label of an independent testing laboratory, and make sure you know whether they are designed for indoor or outdoor use.

-- After Christmas, get rid of the tree.
-Dried-out trees are a fire hazard and should not be left in the home or garage, or placed outside the home.
+•Dried-out trees are a fire hazard and should not be left in the home or garage.